How to protect yourself while on the Internet

-Familiarized yourself with phishing scams and techniques, which are used to trick you into divulging your account information.
-Online banking sites, Paypal, EBay, Amazon, and other popular sites that require logins are popular targets for theft and other fraudulent activity.
+Familiarize yourself with phishing scams and techniques, which trick you into divulging your account information.
+Online banking sites, PayPal, eBay, Amazon, and other popular sites that require logins are popular targets for theft and other fraudulent activity.

 Use caution when accepting or agreeing to prompts

-When prompted to install any program or add-on make sure to read and understand the agreement before clicking on the Ok button.
-If you do not understand the agreement or feel it is not necessary to install the program cancel or close the window.
+When browsing, if you're prompted to install any program or add-on, make sure to read and understand the agreement before clicking the Ok button.
+If you do not understand the agreement or feel it is not necessary to install the program, cancel or close the window.

-Additionally, when installing any program watch for any check box that asks if it's ok to install a third-party program, toolbar, etc. These are never required and often cause more issues than good.
+Additionally, when installing any program, watch for any check box that asks if it's ok to install a third-party program, toolbar, etc. These are never required and often introduce threats.
 Leave these boxes unchecked.

 Be cautious where you're logging in from

-When on a wireless network realize that all information being sent to and from your computer can be intercepted and read by someone nearby.
-Prevent this from happening by only logging into a secure network using WEP (Wired Equivalent Privacy) or WPA (Wi-Fi Protected Access) (only use WEP if WPA is not available).
+When on a wireless network, realize that all information sent to and from your computer can be intercepted and read by someone nearby.
+Prevent this from happening by only logging onto a secure network using WEP (Wired Equivalent Privacy) or WPA (Wi-Fi Protected Access) (only use WEP if WPA is not available).
 If this is a home wireless network, make sure it is secure.

-Be concerned when logging into an account from a friends computer.
+Be concerned when logging in to an account on a friend's computer.
 A computer or network you are not familiar with could intentionally or unintentionally log usernames and passwords.
-Finally, when logging into any site on a friends computer never save the password information on their browser.
+Finally, when logging into any site on a friend's computer, never save the password information on their browser.

 Be aware of those around you

-While at work, school, library, or anywhere that has people around who could look at the monitor be cautious of anyone shoulder surfing.
+While at work, school, library, or any public area with people around you that could look at your screen, be cautious of anyone shoulder surfing.
 Someone could watch you type in your password, which would give them access to your account.

-If you need everything displayed on the screen to remain private, consider a privacy filter for the display.
+If you need information displayed on the screen to remain private, consider a privacy filter for the display.